 So how should you decide if now is the time to start your own venture?
-We’ve gathered a few tips and tools to help you find out.
+Here are a few tips and tools to help you find out:

 1. Assess yourself

-Ask yourself this: are you in the right state of mind to start your own business?
-Do you have the right personality traits right now?
-There’s no denying that successful entrepreneurs usually have specific characteristics and mentalities that contribute to their success, both in the early and later stages of their career.
+Ask yourself this: Are you in the right state of mind to start your own business?
+Do you have the right personality traits, right now?

 2. The desire and willingness to take initiative